EPCCed/cs2-sdk-training/practicals/walk-through/wt3-memcpy/README.md

 How do we copy data in and out of the WSE from our host?

-We need our layout file to export the symbol names for A, x, and b.
+* We need our layout file (`layout.csl`)to export the symbol names for x and y.

-We need our PE program to export pointers to A, x, and b.
+* We need our PE program (`pe_program.csl`)to export pointers to x and y.

 The PE program no longer needs to initialize these tensors.

 In `layout.csl`:
 ```